 16. Get Rid of Roaches

-You can also get rid of roaches using baking soda.
-Just mix equal parts baking soda and sugar and place it in areas where you’ve seen roaches.
+You can also use baking soda to get rid of roaches.
+Mix equal parts baking soda and sugar, and place the mixture in areas where you’ve seen them.

 The sugar will lure the cockroaches in, while the baking soda will take care of them when they consume it.